 - The growth theme benefits from any downward reversal in rate but the flows indicate that investors still prefer value.
 Sectoral rotations are brutal.

-- We anticipate that the EMBIGD will remain at levels between 330 and 345bp.
+- We anticipate that the EMBIGD spread will remain at levels between 330 and 345bp.
 The relative stability of the T-note is favorable to emerging countries.

-- Despite the tightening, the is still comfortably above the lowest in recent years (close to 100 bps).
+- Despite the tightening, the spread is still comfortably above the lowest in recent years (close to 100 bps).

 - Nevertheless, it is necessary to be discriminating in terms of investments.
 We are particularly positive in Asia where the economic rebound is stronger.